 - How much time do you have available to dedicate to your side hustle?
 1 hour in the morning before work, 2 hours after work, 5 hours on the weekend?
 Be specific and block those times out NOW.

 Spend some time answering these questions.
-Use your piece of paper, Evernote notebook or Word document to keep track of your answers, and be honest with yourself.
+Use your piece of paper, notebook, or Word document to keep track of your answers, and be honest with yourself.

 How much time you can actually dedicate to your side hustle will also determine which side hustle you ultimately pursue.